vwool/linux-mm/Documentation/admin-guide/mm/transhuge.rst

         be split under memory pressure, if splitting is possible.

 nr_anon
-       the number of transparent anon huge pages we have in the whole system.
-       These huge pages could be entirely mapped or have partially unmapped/unused subpages.
+       the number of anonymous THP we have in the whole system.
+These THPs might be currently entirely mapped or have partially unmapped/unused subpages.

 As the system ages, allocating huge pages may be expensive as the system uses memory compaction to copy data around memory to free a